Cauari

-Cauari Carmo Simão Santos (born 23 September 2002), simply known as Cauari, is a Brazilian professional footballer who plays as a forward for Portuguesa.
+Cauari Carmo Simão Santos (born 23 September 2002), simply known as Cauari, is a Brazilian professional footballer who plays as a winger for Portuguesa.

 Career

 Born in Santos, São Paulo, Cauari played for Delfín, Flamengo-SP and Votuporanguense as a youth.
 On 31 March 2022, after impressing with the latter in the Copa São Paulo de Futebol Júnior, he moved to Atlético Goianiense on loan and was assigned to the under-20 squad.

 Back to CAV for the 2023 season, Cauari made his senior debut for the side in the year's Campeonato Paulista Série A3, and subsequently played for Rio Branco-SP in the Campeonato Paulista Segunda Divisão.
 On 3 December 2023, he signed for Galo Maringá.

 On 10 April 2024, Cauari agreed to a loan deal with Série C side Aparecidense.
 After being regularly used, he moved to Brusque in the Série B on 2 September, also in a temporary deal.

 On 21 December 2024, Cauari was announced at Velo Clube, still owned by Galo Maringá.
 He returned to his parent club on 27 March 2025, but moved to Portuguesa on 10 April, after the club bought 50% of his economic rights; he signed a contract until 2027.